elianzuoni/lattigo_smc/README.md

 In this setting, parties are organised in a peer-to-peer network (they all carry out computations, and no root is a priori defined among them).
 Every party has a server side, that cooperates in the collective execution of queries made to the system, and a client side, to issue queries to the system.

-The local cryptographic operations are provided by the [Lattigo](https://github.com/ldsec/lattigo) library, while the network operations and patterns are provided by the [Onet](https://github.com/dedis/onet) library.
+The local cryptographic operations are provided by the [Lattigo](https://github.com/ldsec/lattigo) library, while the network operations and structures are provided by the [Onet](https://github.com/dedis/onet) library.

 ## Overview